 Highlights from The Henry Ford Weddings we have photographed at: Lovett Hall, Henry Ford Museum, Martha Mary Chapel, Eagle Tavern, Anderson Theater, A Taste of History

-A Henry Ford wedding provides one the most unique spots in the Metro Detroit Area to have your wedding.
-With 4 different locations to have your wedding.
+A Henry Ford wedding provides one of the most unique spots in the Metro Detroit Area to have your wedding.
+They have 4 different locations to choose from to have your wedding.
 Consider your reception at: Lovett Hall, Henry Ford Museum, Eagle Tavern & A Taste of History.
 It is hard to beat the options ranging from high elegance to rustic traditional!
 You can also get married at several spots around the property.
-Some of the more notable are: Martha Mary Chapel, Anderson Theater, and Ginger Meyer Gardens at Lovett Hall.
+Some of the more notable locations are: Martha Mary Chapel, Anderson Theater, and Ginger Meyer Gardens at Lovett Hall.

 A few years ago some pretty smart people with an incredible vision thought about opening up the Henry Ford Museum itself for wedding receptions.
 I can remember the first time I heard about the idea and the excitement was palpable.
 I recall contemplating the potential shots we could get out of such a space.
 The Henry Ford Museum is truly one of the most unique spaces in the world to host your wedding reception.